STORAGE AND PRESERVATION

 rats out of your food.
 Important thing, right?

-winter season.
+of the winter season.
 Either way, the iron filings/powder

 will reduce the amount of oxygen left in the bag